-- a) Acquire: Removing all highway rights and taking full control and ownership of the land for private use. - b) Divert: Moving the highway from its existing line on to an alternative line. - c) Downgrade: Removing highway rights with reservations (e.g. on foot). - d) Divert & Downgrade: A combination of b and c. - e) Cultivate: Plant and maintain trees, shrubs, plants etc. If this is your intention, please ignore the rest of this document and email highwayscustomerservices@leics.gov.uk requesting a "licence to cultivate".
+- a) Acquire: Removing all highway rights and taking full control and ownership of the land for private use. - b) Divert: Moving the highway from its existing line on to an alternative line. - c) Downgrade: Removing highway rights with reservations (e.g. on foot). - d) Divert & Downgrade: A combination of b and c. - e) Cultivate: Plant and maintain trees, shrubs, plants etc. If this is your intention, please ignore the rest of this document and complete our Customer Services online contact form to request a "highway licence to cultivate".